Skip to main content

 RFID UHF

-Ideal for: warehouses, bulk inventories, control portals
+Suited to: warehouses, bulk inventories, control portals

 Passive RFID tags are read at distances of up to 12 m without line of sight.
 A fixed reader can register hundreds of tags per second.
 The most common technology for fixed asset control, tools, and high-turnover inventories.